Updated June 12, 2023

 Before answering that question, you need an understanding of what working with a coach will require of you.

-Business coaches don’t just pump you up and tell you a bunch of encouraging things.
+Great coaches don’t just pump you up and tell you a bunch of encouraging things.
 We push you to work.
-We hold you accountable.
-We subject you to measurements.
+We hold you accountable while encouraging you to also be accountable to yourself.
+We encourage the tracking of your progress.

-I once heard a smart person ask this question: If Michael Jordan, who is the best player in the world (or was at the time anyway) needed a coach, why don’t you?
+I once heard a smart person ask this question: If Michael Jordan, who was the best player in the world needed a coach, why don’t you?

 Michael Jordan’s coach with the Bulls was Phil Jackson, and his job was to mold the talented players he had into a team that could operate at a high level and win championships.
 In order for that to work, every player on the team – including Jordan – had to operate within the parameters their coach established.
 They had to accept Phil Jackson’s game plan, go onto the court and execute it.